intel/llvm/sycl/doc/design/VirtualFunctions.md

-For that the pass should compile a list of aspects used by each set of indirectly callable functions (as defined by `indirectly_callable` property set by user) and then append those aspects to every kernel which uses those sets.
+For that the pass should compile a list of aspects used by each set of indirectly callable functions (as defined by `indirectly_callable` property set by user) and then append those aspects to every kernel which use those sets (as defiend by `calls_indirectly` property set by user).

-Diagnostic should be emitted if a kernel is marked with `device_has` attribute or property which doesn't include an indirectly used aspect.
+NOTE: if the aspects propagation pass is ever extended to track function pointers, then aspects attached to virtual functions **should not** be attached to kernels using this mechanism.
+For example, if a kernel uses a variable, which is initialized with a function pointer to a virtual function which uses an aspect, then such kernel **should not** be considered as using that aspect.
+Properties-based mechanism which is described above should be used for aspects propagation for virtual functions.

+#### New compiler diagnostics

+**TBD**

 #### Device code split and device images